-In silico analyses of A3G mRNA 5'UTR identify a conserved uORF
+3.1.
+In Silico Analyses of A3G mRNA 5'-UTR Identify a Conserved uORF

-To understand the mechanism by which Vif inhibits A3G mRNA translation in a 5'-UTR-dependent manner (40, 42), we searched for cis-acting elements within the 5'-UTR that could contribute to this repression.
-Using a computational platform capable of identifying RNA regulatory elements (RegRNA 2.0) (50), we identified a terminal oligopyrimidine (TOP) element that we already excluded from Vif-mediated translational control of A3G mRNA as the deletion of the 5'-end region (mutant A3G SL2-SL3) did not impact the Vif-mediated translation inhibition (42), and an uORF within the 5'-UTR of A3G mRNA sequence (Figure 1). uORFs are cis-regulatory elements that negatively regulate translation of downstream ORF (51-54).
+To understand the mechanism by which Vif inhibits A3G mRNA translation in a 5'-UTR-dependent manner [40,42], we searched for cis-acting elements within the 5'-UTR that could contribute to this repression.
+Using a computational platform capable of identifying RNA regulatory elements (RegRNA 2.0) [50], we identified a terminal oligopyrimidine (TOP) element that we previously excluded from the Vif-mediated translational control of A3G mRNA as the deletion of the 5'-end region (mutant A3G SL2-SL3) did not impact the Vif-mediated translation inhibition [42], and an uORF within the 5'-UTR of the A3G mRNA sequence (Figure 1). uORFs are cis-regulatory elements that negatively regulate translation of downstream ORF [51-54].
 In A3G mRNA, our analysis showed that an uORF is encoded within the SL2 and SL3 domains of the 5'-UTR (Figure 1).
-Of note, we previously showed that these two SLs are required for Vif-mediated A3G translation inhibition (42), suggesting this uORF could be involved in translational inhibition.
+Of note, we previously showed that these two SLs are required for Vif-mediated A3G translation inhibition [42], suggesting this uORF could be involved in translational inhibition.
 The uORF is positioned between nucleotides 177 (initiation codon uAUG) and 248 (termination codon uUGA) within the 5'-UTR, 49 nucleotides upstream of the main AUG (mAUG) initiation codon of A3G (nucleotide 298).
-It encodes a putative peptide of 23 amino acids (Figure 1) without any particular motif according to the PROSITE database (https://prosite.expasy.org).
-We also observed that the Kozak contexts around the upstream and major AUGs are considered as adequate for translation initiation, suggesting the uAUG is functional (55).
-The Kozak consensus is NNNRNNAUG(A/C/U) where N is any base, -3R is a purine, +4 position is A, C or U (the translation codon is underlined) and the actual sequences are GGGGCCAUGA and GCCAAGGAUGA for the uAUG and mAUG, respectively (the important -3 and +4 positions are in italic).
+It encodes a putative peptide of 23 amino acids (Figure 1) without any particular motif according to the PROSITE database (https://prosite.expasy.org, accessed on 3 November 2021).
+We also observed that the Kozak contexts around the upstream and major AUGs are considered as adequate for translation initiation, suggesting the uAUG is functional [55].
+The Kozak consensus is NNNRNNAUG(A/C/U) where N is any base, -3R is a purine, +4 position is A, C, or U (the translation codon is underlined), and the actual sequences are GGGGCCAUGA and GCCAAGGAUGA for the uAUG and mAUG, respectively (the important -3 and +4 positions are in italics).
 The same uORF is also present in A3F mRNA, with 94% and 96% identity at the nucleotide and amino acid level, respectively.
 To determine if these uORFs are conserved in the human population, we mined the NCBI dbSNP (single nucleotide polymorphism database).
-In the A3G uORF (+/- 10 nucleotides) region, which included the Kozak context, we did not find any variant with a Minor Allele Frequency (MAF) above 0.005 (Table S1).
-In the A3F uORF region, there was a single common SNP (MAF>0.01, rs35898507) that would induce an amino acid change from G to V in the uORF (G being the ancestral allele present at >96% in the population) (Table S1).
-Overall, we did not find any variant with a MAF>0.0005 that would dramatically impact the uORFs of A3G and A3F (i.e. that would impact the start codon, the stop codon, or would induce a frameshift).
+In the A3G uORF

+(+/- 10 nucleotides) region, which included the Kozak context, we did not find any variant with a minor allele frequency (MAF) above 0.005 (Table S1).
+In the A3F uORF region, there was a single common SNP (MAF > 0.01, rs35898507) that induced an amino acid change from G to V in the uORF (G being the ancestral allele present at >96% in the population) (Table S1).
+Overall, we did not find any variant with a MAF > 0.0005 that would dramatically impact the uORFs of A3G and A3F (i.e., that would impact the start codon, the stop codon, or would induce a frameshift).
 Lastly, the genetic distance between the uORF and the mAUG was also conserved.
-This shows that the herein identified A3G and A3F uORFs are highly conserved in the human population.
+This showed that the herein identified A3G and A3F uORFs are highly conserved in the human population.